wisthsb1519/KnowledgeBase/resources/algorand.md

 ## Features

 The bounty will require a team of at least one.
-To get started, please stop by the Algorand table and say hello to the team.
+To get started, please stop by the Algorand table and say hello 👋 to the team!

 -   Feel free to use the Hackathon Lab Exercise to get started with all of the Algorand developer tools, which includes step by step instructions for: Getting Started, Private Network, Goal command line, AlgoExplorer, SDKs and Resources.
 -   Feel free to communicate and ask questions with others in the community on gitter or on discord